sharry/dotfiles/README.md

-# Porsonal Dotfiles
+# Personal Dotfiles

-Welcome to my dotfiles repository!
-This repository contains my personal configuration files for various tools and applications.
+This repository contains my personal configuration files for my macOS system and programs.

 ## Tech
 - [Nix](https://nixos.org/) - Nix is a powerful package manager for Unix systems that makes package management reliable and reproducible.